padogrid/hazelcast-3-app-pado/README.md

 install_bundle -download hazelcast-3-app-pado
 ```

+:exclamation: **The Pado scheduler does not support Cygwin at this time.**

 ## Use Case

 This use case introduces Pado for ingesting CSV file contents in the form of `VersioendPortable` objects into a Hazelcast cluster.